jcreedcmu/macemu/README.md

 Status:
  - :white_check_mark: Twelf runs and can typecheck simple signatures that are typed in by hand
  - :white_check_mark: Application and document icons exist
- - :no_entry: File IO (open, save) is not implemented yet
+ - :white_check_mark: File IO (Open, Save) is implemented
- - :no_entry: Scrolling of the text box is not implemented very well yet
+ - :white_check_mark: Scrolling of the input document works
- - :no_entry: Selection of output text is not implemented
+ - :white_check_mark: Selection of output text works
- - :no_entry: Copy/Paste is not implemented
+ - :white_check_mark: Copy/Paste is implemented
+ - :no_entry_sign: Revert doesn't work yet
+ - :no_entry_sign: Unsafe Eval doesn't work yet
+ - :clown_face: Output window is janky in various ways (see #10 for details)

 Setup Notes
 -----------